 Ingredients

-Flour – You will need two types of flour to make this recipe, Bajra Flour (Pearl Millet Flour, Bajri Flour) and Whole Wheat Flour (Atta).
+Flour – To make this recipe, you will need two types of flour: Bajra Flour (Pearl Millet Flour, Bajri Flour) and Whole Wheat Flour (Gehu Ka Atta).

 Bajra Flour is extremely popular in winter.
-It is gluten-free, which makes it a healthy choice as well.
-As bajra is gluten-free, whole wheat flour will help bind the dhebra.
+It is gluten-free, which makes it a healthy choice.
+Whole wheat flour helps bind the dhebra.

-You can also add other flours like jowar (sorghum), makai (corn), or besan (chickpea) while making it.
+You can also add other flours, such as jowar (sorghum), makai (corn), or besan (chickpea) while making it.

 Methi – I always use fresh methi (fenugreek leaves) to make this dish, but you can use Kasuri methi if fresh is not available.